-17The transaction records are public due to state information disclosure acts, but the raw data are often housed in PDF images on county websites making them inaccessible for computational analysis on a large scale.
-We used an external data provider who compiled the information from the county registrar websites into a single the property, which allows us to link the housing data with plant level data from the TRI based on the latitude and longitude of the geocoded address (described in more detail below).
-The main limitation of the housing data is that it contains very little information pertaining to housing unit characteristics.
-18 These data include both residential and commercial real estate transactions; we focus only on single-family, residential properties.
+The housing data for this project includes housing transactions in five large states (Texas, New Jersey, Pennsylvania, Michigan, and Florida).
+These data report the date, price, mortgage amount, and address of all property sales for these five states from approximately 1998 to 2005.18 The data also include the exact street address of the property, which allows us to link the housing data with plant level data from the TRI based on the latitude and longitude of the geocoded address (described in more detail below).
+The main limitation of the housing data is that it contains very little information pertaining to housing unit characteristics.19 These data include both residential and commercial real estate transactions; we focus only on single-family, residential properties.
 To limit the influence of outliers and focus on "arms length" transactions, we exclude properties that sold for less than \$25,000 or more than \$10 million.
 All housing prices have been adjusted to year 2000 dollars.

-D. Vital Statistics Data
+3.4.
+Vital Statistics Data

 Data on infant health comes from vital statistics natality and mortality data for the same five large states: Texas, New Jersey, Pennsylvania, Michigan, and Florida, from 1990 to 2002.
-Together, these states accounted for 10.9 million births between 1990 and 2002, approximately 37 percent of all US births.
+Together, these states accounted for 10.9 million births between 1990 and 2002, approximately 37 percent of all U.S. births.
 The substantial advantage of these restricted-access data is their geographic detail, including the residential address of the mother.
 This precision is crucial in our context because the health consequences of toxic plants are highly localized.